Amadi Williams - FOUNDER

 With a strong influence from artists such as Barkley L. Hendricks and Njideka Akunyili Crosby, her works break down stereotypes about appearance in the context of contemporary visual culture pushing for non-traditional representations and ideas.
 Amadi’s in-depth research of her subject is reflected in each stroke of her brush.

 Her work has been exhibited in multiple galleries since her first in 2012.
-She has also held multiple solo installations throughout 2020.
+She has also held multiple solo installations throughout 2020 and 2021 as well as group shows throughout 2022 and 2023.
 She’s planning to do public installations throughout New York City as the year progresses.